E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 The output confirmed that OSPF removed the failed path and installed the available route through R2.

-No manual routing changes were required.
+No manual route changes were required.

 ---